-As parents we often have a tendency to panic and when one of our kids is ill it can be a nightmare, especially when you have more than one child and an illness is repeatedly passed back and forth.
-Tummy bugs, also known as the stomach flu, are usually contagious and incredibly common amongst children thanks to the amount of time they spend within group settings, which are breeding grounds for bacteria and other nasties.
+As parents we often have a tendency to panic and when one of our kids is ill.
+It can be a nightmare.
+Especially when you have more than one child and an illness is repeatedly passed back and forth.
+Tummy bugs, also known as the stomach flu, are usually contagious and incredibly common amongst children.
+This is largely thanks to the amount of time they spend within group settings.
+These tend to be breeding grounds for bacteria and other nasties.
 So, how can we make our lives a little easier by avoiding the dreaded tummy bug?

 Hand washing is the simplest way to stave off tummy bugs.
-Try getting kids into the habit early by making them wash their hands when they come into the house after playing and always before eating.
+Try getting kids into the habit early.
+Have them wash their hands when they come into the house after playing and always before eating.
 Carry a hand sanitizer for those times when hand washing isn’t possible.

 Do you know how clean your child’s daycare center is?
 Make sure they are also promoting hand washing and are using latex gloves when changing diapers to prevent germ transfer.